close as you want

 A function being continuous at a domain number is the opposite of being discontinuous.

-Function values are close when the domain numbers are close.
+The basic idea is that function values are close when the domain numbers are close.

 \(\blacktriangleright \) Discontinuity: You can find a single interval around \(f(a)\), such that EVERY interval around \(a\) contains a domain number whose function value is outside that interval.